 In the Contacts app on your Mac, click the Add button at the bottom of the window, then choose New Contact (or use the Touch Bar).

 To enter contact information, click the grey text next to a field label.

 You don’t need to fill in every field — empty fields don’t appear in the contact card.

 Add a company: Click the Company tickbox.
 You can enter a company contact person in the First and Last name fields below the Company name field.

-Add an international phone number: Enter the phone number, preceded by the plus sign (+) and the contact’s country code.
+Add an international phone number: Enter the plus sign (+), country code and phone number.

 Tip: If you travel often to other countries or regions, make it easier to call your family and friends back home by adding the plus sign (+) and your country code to their phone numbers in Contacts.

-Include a phone number extension: Enter the phone number, a semicolon (;), then the extension number.
+Include a phone number extension: After the phone number, enter a semicolon (;), then the extension number.